Time Table (film)

 Time Table is a 1956 American film noir crime film produced and directed by Mark Stevens, who also stars as the lead character.

-The film includes early appearances by both Jack Klugman and Felicia Farr.
-She had earlier appeared (as Randy Farr) in Big House, U.S.A.
-(1955).
+The film includes early appearances by Jack Klugman and Felicia Farr.
+Other cast members include King Calder and Marianne Stewart.
+The film was distributed by United Artists.

 Plot

-Paul Bruckner, a surgeon whose license has been revoked for alcoholism, poses as "Dr. Sloane" aboard a train passing through Arizona.
+Paul Bruckner, a surgeon whose license has been revoked for alcoholism, poses as Dr. Sloane aboard a train passing through Arizona.
 His presence there is part of a caper involving a fictitious patient, on whose behalf he gains access to his physician's bag in the baggage car.
 There he blows the safe and steals a cash payroll of $500,000.
-Bruckner and the "patient," supposedly infected with polio, are let off at a remote small town with a hospital, which is also far from any scheduled train stop, and escape with the money in an ambulance.
-The railroad officials do not discover the robbery until the train reaches Phoenix, many hours later.
+Bruckner and the false patient, supposedly infected with polio, disembark at a remote small town with a hospital, which is also far from any scheduled train stop, and escape with the money in an ambulance.
+The railroad officials do not discover the robbery until the train reaches Phoenix many hours later.

-In response, the insurance company puts a claim investigator, Charlie Norman, on the case, forcing him to postpone his vacation to Mexico with his wife Ruth the next day.
+In response, the insurance company assigns claim investigator Charlie Norman to the case, forcing him to postpone his vacation to Mexico with his wife Ruth the next day.
 Joe Armstrong, a veteran railroad policeman who is also investigating the crime, works with him.
-Gradually evidence starts to turn up that the thieves stole the ambulance just before the robbery, then ditched it in the desert, escaping in a stolen helicopter.
-The scheme was thus elaborate, showing that the robbery had been carried out according to a strict timetable.
+Gradually, evidence starts to surface indicating that the thieves stole the ambulance just before the robbery, then ditched it in the desert, escaping in a stolen helicopter.
+The scheme was elaborate, showing that the robbery had been executed according to a strict timetable.

-But there was one misstep that keeps it from being the perfect crime.
-During the escape the "patient," Lombard, accidentally shot himself, forcing Bruckner—and the money—to remain with him instead of escaping to Mexico, throwing off the timetable.
-Assigning Charlie to the case, a move by the insurance company unanticipated during planning of the crime, further disrupts the timetable.
-The audience learns that Charlie is the secret mastermind.
-Charlie carefully planned the crime after meeting Bruckner, who filed a false accident claim.
+However, the thieves committed one misstep that kept the heist from being the perfect crime.
+During the escape, the thief named Lombard who played the role of the patient accidentally shot himself, forcing Bruckner—and the money—to remain with him instead of escaping to Mexico, disrupting the timetable.
+Charlie's assignment to the case further complicates matters.

+However, Charlie is the secret mastermind behind the plot.
+He carefully planned the crime after meeting Bruckner, who filed a false accident claim.
 Charlie plans to disappear in Mexico with Bruckner's wife Linda, who pretended to be Lombard's wife, and use the cash to finance his new life.
 Bruckner, desperate for money, joined in the crime strictly for the cash.